vtferrari/athena-dependency-analyzer/README.md

 `src/main/frontend`.

 ### Running the backend
-Run `Application` class from your IDE.
+Run `Application` class from your IDE informing the following spring boot parameters:
+- `application.github.organization`: Name of organization in Github.
+- `application.github.token`: Token for access the Github API.

 ### Running the frontend
 Go to `src/main/frontend` and run `npm start`.
 (Run `npm install` before that if it's the first time)